3Thiago/bitcoinista/README.md

 * Testnet support for playing around without risking real bitcoins.

+* Ability to send to stealth addresses.
+See below.

 ## Limitations ##

 * Needs paid software to run on iOS: Pythonista is $6.99 in the App